incud/incud.github.io/README.md

 - Institute for Computational Systems Biology, University of Hamburg
     - Talk title: *(Markus Hoffmann & Massimiliano Incudini & Amelie Fitz) Combining network-medicine and quantum computing to unravel the genetic architecture of heritable diseases in the future*
-    - 15 May 2023 at Univeristy of Hamburg (remote talk)
+    - 15 May 2023 at the University of Hamburg (remote talk)
     - Group website [here](https://www.cosy.bio/education)

 - CERN QTI Lectures